I was on set once where I watched the most painful thing imaginable.

 This is all so unnecessary but so many actors just have no clue on how to consistently produce emotion on demand.

-That fact is there is a way to do this that requires zero inspiration or imagination.
+That fact is there is a way to do this that requires zero inspiration.
 It’s a scientific process guaranteed to produce real emotion.

 In the method, we use a little thing called emotional memory to do the job.
 It will make you emotional at the drop of a hat and once you have mastered it directors will absolutely love you for it and will want to work with you over and over because of it.